teamwize/panel-app/README.md

-# Teamwize
+# Teampilot

 ## Introduction
-Teamwize is an open-source **vacation tracker web application** built for small to medium-sized companies to efficiently manage and track employee time off.
+Teampilot is an open-source **vacation tracker web application** built for small to medium-sized companies to efficiently manage and track employee time off.
 Admins can manage leave requests, employee details, and organization settings through a user-friendly interface.

 ## Features
 - **Organization Management** (Admin Only): Admins can manage organization settings such as company details, week start day, and working days.